winterbird-code/adbb/JELLYFIN.md

   2. If you haven't used adbb before, or don't have a fresh cache database, make sure to set `--sleep-delay` to at least a couple of minutes (300 is probably a good start) to avoid API bans.
 If you get banned anyway, do *not* restart the tool until at least 24 hours has passed, and make sure to bump the sleep delay a couple of more minutes.
   3. Run with the `--dry-run` flag first and check the output/logs that the tool does what you expect it to.
-  4. Be patient, for a resonable sized library it will probably take at least 24 hours or more to run the first iteration.
+  4. Be patient, for a resonable sized library it will probably take at least 24 hours, and possibly weeks, to run the first iteration.
 You can send the `USR1` signal with `killall -USR1 jellyfin_anime_sync` to make it log the current status.
      You can also use `--debug` to get *very* verbose information about what's going on.
   5. If you decide to use this tool for managing the jellyfin libraries, make sure to use the `--no-watched` flag until the jellyfin libraries has been populated and you've updated watched status in jellyfin.